8 min read Sep 05, 2024

 New Hampshire Housing Market Predictions 2024

-3. The Number of Home Buyers Will Rise: The historically high interest rates averted buyers in 2023.
-But mortgage demand rose after the interest rates lowered to 7.35% in November.
-The easing inflation and stabilizing rates will bring back house hunters.
+• Number of Home Buyers Will Increase: As inventory grows and homes stay on the market, more home shoppers are expected to re-enter the market.
+The historically high interest rates averted buyers in 2023.
+But the easing inflation and stabilizing rates will bring back house hunters.

-4. Home Prices Will Continue to Rise: Home prices rose steadily in the top metros across NH YoY, reaching $440k in January 2024.
-Experts predict home prices will continue to rise until the low supply-high demand dynamic changes.
+• Home Prices Will Continue to Rise: Home prices rose steadily in the top metros across New Hampshire YoY, reaching $499K in July 2024.
+Cities like Portsmouth have experienced a 11.2% increase, respectively, in median home sale prices YoY.
+It’s expected to grow even further.

-Bonus Prediction: Buyer Broker Commissions Will Be Negotiable!
+Bonus Predictions: Buyer Broker Commissions Will Be Zero!

-When Will the Housing Market Crash in New Hampshire?
+Is the Housing Market in New Hampshire Going to Crash?

 A housing market crash in the Granite State is unlikely.